 Liz’s friends are not only supportive of her winning this crown—and the scholarship—but are also ready to contribute their strengths: creating an app that can track the rankings of prom queen candidates, astrologically spilling positive energies, cheering for Liz to be the prom queen, and making sure everything unfolds as expected.
 Though, surprising things do happen.
 Oh, and Liz’s long lost friendship with Jordan, a now-popular Black guy who was her best friend till middle-school, revives in the sweetest manner.

-I’m in no place to give detailed comments on the representation of sexual identities or the ethnicity/race of main characters in this book so please pay heed to the ownvoices reviews for these representations above mine.
-I’m only positive about my opinions regarding the anxiety depicted.
+I’m in no place to give detailed comments on the representation of sexual identities or the race of character(s) in this book so please pay heed to the ownvoices reviews for these representations above mine.